dynoinc/ratchet/README.md

 ## Contributing

+* To an slack workspace where you are admin, add an app using the manifest from `app-manifest.yaml`.
 * Get access to a working Slack app/bot token and add it to `.env` (.gitignore'd) file as -
 ```
   RATCHET_SLACK_APP_TOKEN=xapp-...